 - Make you feel exploited by your employer

 A successful salary negotiation is important to your long-term happiness and career success.

 4 Tools To Help You Find The Right Salary to Negotiate

 Indeed offers a salary comparison and research tool.
 Click here to check that out.

 Glassdoor also has a salary search tool.
 It allows you to research salaries based on job title, company, and location.

 Professional associations are another great to research salaries based on job role.
 Associations don’t always have benchmark salary data.
 But, some do.

 Professional networks.
 LinkedIn is a professional network.
 So, we recommend that you start there.

 Yes, there are two occasions when salary negotiations are not in your best interest.
-First, when the salary and benefit packages is already at the high end for your position/industry.
+First, when the salary and benefit packages is already at the high end for your job/industry.
 Using 1-2 of the above recommended salary tools will help with this.
 Second, when you can provide no definitive, fact-based argument for that higher salary.
 Just because you want more doesn’t mean you deserve more.
 This is when continued education and job performance come into play.

 This List of 5 Questions You MUST Answer Before Accepting Any Job